 any other hydrologic/geologic data (if applicable) that may already be assembled for the site.

 The applicant, host municipality, host county, local interest group and other appropriate agencies will be notified of the receipt of the pre-application submittal.
 Appropriate portions of the submitted materials will be provided to the team members, local agencies, and other agencies for review.
 After the materials have been distributed, a pre-application meeting and field visit will be scheduled.
 The time between scheduling and holding the meeting will give all involved parties an opportunity to review the materials and assemble information on the proposed facility site.
-The applicant must provide public notice according to 25 Pa.
-Code Section 270a.83 at least 30 days prior to the pre-application public meeting.
+The applicant must provide public notice according to §270a.83 at least 30 days prior to the pre-application public meeting.
+The notice and preapplication public meeting occur prior to the submission or resubmission of a RCRA Part B application.

 The public meeting and site visit will be held in the vicinity of the proposed site.
 At the meeting and site visit the applicant will receive: